highchair/artinruins-com/_property/mcdevitt-pwt.md

     caption: 'Collection of the Pawtucket Library — The McDevitt’s Building as it appeared in 1989, showing signs of wear and under-utilization'
   - url: mcdevitt-jh-2006-02-01.jpg
   - url: mcdevitt-jh-2009-03-01.jpg
+  - url: mcdevitt-cm-2009-03-01.jpg
+    caption: 'An 1970s/80s inset steel storefront entrance with sidelight, transom, and tile work reading “McDevitt’s” — Photo by Christopher Martin'
+  - url: mcdevitt-cm-2009-03-02.jpg
+    caption: 'Storefronts along Broad St. show vinyl siding along with 70s era commercial stone around the plate glass windows — Photo by Christopher Martin'
+  - url: mcdevitt-cm-2009-03-03.jpg
+    caption: 'A recessed double steel-door entrance to the upper floors of the building clad in granite panels with raised steel lettering above a transom window with the number 23 painted on it — Photo by Christopher Martin'
   - url: mcdevitt-jh-2009-09-01.jpg
   - url: mcdevitt-jh-2009-09-02.jpg
   - url: mcdevitt-jh-2009-09-03.jpg